 - Create an Azure Multi-Factor Authentication Provider within an Azure subscription.
 When using an Azure Multi-Factor Authentication Provider, there are two usage models available that are billed through your Azure subscription:

 - Per User.
 For enterprises that want to enable two-step verification for a fixed number of employees who regularly need authentication.

 - Per Authentication.
 For enterprises that want to enable two-step verification for a large group of external users who infrequently need authentication.

 Azure Multi-Factor Authentication provides selectable verification methods for both cloud and server.
-This means that you can choose which methods are available for your users.
-This feature is currently in public preview for the cloud version of multi-factor authentication.
+This means that you can choose which methods are available for your users: phone call, text, app notification, or app codes.
 For more information, see selectable verification methods.

 For pricing details, see Azure MFA Pricing.

 To get started with Azure Multi-Factor Authentication, your first step is to choose between MFA in the cloud or on-premises